- PROFESSOR Medicine, Cardiology

 Mount Sinai Hospital

-As Director of the The Cardiac Catheterization Lab at The Mount Sinai Hospital she is responsible for day-to-day smooth functioning of very high volume Cardiac Cath Lab which performs more than 15,000 total procedures including 5,200 interventions.
+As Director of the The Cardiac Catheterization Laboratory at The Mount Sinai Hospital she is responsible for day-to-day smooth functioning of a very high volume Cardiac Cath Lab which performs more than 15,000 total procedures including 5,200 interventions.
 Dr. Kini also serves as the Director of Interventional Cardiology Fellowship Program involving six-to-seven fellows from the United States and overseas.
 Mount Sinai fellowship is one of the largest and Dr. Kini is responsible for selection and training of these fellows.

 Dr. Kini is recipient of the Young Investigator Award of American Association of Cardiology of Indian Origin (AAICO) in 1999.
+In 2014, Dr. Kini received the prestigious Physician of the Year Award from the Mount Sinai Heart Nursing Department.

 Kini A, Kim M, Sharma S, Krishnan P, Ivan O, Moreno P. Comparison of Coronary Flow Reserve and Fractional Flow Reserve in Patients With Versus Without Diabetes Mellitus and Having Elective Percutaneous Coronary Intervention and Abciximab Therapy (From the PREDICT Trial).
 Am J Cardiol 2008;.